 Wildfire Partners will help you create and maintain a HIZ with low home ignition potential by offering the following benefits:

 An individual, on-site, wildfire home assessment with a Wildfire Mitigation Specialist – You will interact one-on-one with your specialist to learn about proper mitigation.
-The assessment, valued at $250, will be provided at a charge of $50 and is estimated to take two to four hours to complete.
+The assessment, valued at $250, will be provided at a charge of $50 for the 2015 season and is estimated to take two to four hours to complete.

 A customized report that identifies the weak links in your home’s defenses – The report will specify precisely what actions you need to take to reduce your vulnerability to wildfire.
 The report will include pictures of vulnerabilities on your property that need to be mitigated.

 A significant monetary award for hiring a forestry contractor to complete defensible-space work – Most Wildfire Partners Awards will be between $500 and $2,000.
 Need-based participants may receive more.

 The amount of each individual award will vary and will NOT be determined until after you receive your individual home assessment and after you solicit bids and select your contractor.
 Unlike 2014, Wildfire Partners Awards in 2015 will be paid directly to a Wildfire Partners Forestry Contractor.
 They will not be given to the homeowner.
 Every participant who hires a contractor to perform defensible-space work will pay for a portion of this work and Wildfire Partners will pay for the other portion.
 Wildfire Partners Awards are calculated for all participants based on a common formula using information obtained from the contractor’s bid the participants select, the individual home assessment, this application, county records, and any application for need-based financial assistance.
 In 2014, Wildfire Partners Rebates ranged from $300 to $3,633.
 In 2015, the range of awards is expected to be similar.